My bees have lost their sweet little minds

 Just under the quilts I keep a three-inch feeder rim just in case I need room for feed or pollen patties or grease patties . . . whatever.
 This feeder space was absolutely full of bees end to end, side to side, and top to bottom.

-I replaced the quilt without putting in the sugar tray because I needed a moment to think.
+I replaced the quilt without adding the sugar tray because I needed a moment to think.
 This maneuver immediately squeezed about fifty bees, so I opened it up again only to have all the spilling, oozing, and flowing start all over again.
 Ultimately, I tried to slide the sugar tray under them, but there were so many bees in there it sort of floated like a rowboat on a lake while the bees moved around under it.

 All this was just the beginning: every subsequent hive was exactly the same and, honestly, I don’t understand.
 In previous years, my triple deeps have done the best which is why they are all triples this year.
 They had tons of honey going into winter and I didn’t think I would need to feed.
 But like many other parts of the country, we’ve had a warmish winter and the bees are burning through their stores in record time.